 The building massing is formed from a simple sweep of a pitched roof profile – 5 to 3m, further articulated through a series of subtractions and incisions.
 These introduce daylight, guide views, define entrances and thresholds, and create covered outdoor spaces, while simultaneously organising the circulation.

-A central axis is carved through the volume to connect all the programmes to a central welcome room, thereby establishing the visual continuity of “the walk”.
+A central axis is carved through the volume to connect all the programmes to a central welcome room, thereby establishing the visual continuity of the walk.

 Three distinct sub-volumes organise the programme into educational, research and administrative services alongside the café.